 Implementation Tool: Billing

-The Centers for Medicare & Medicaid Services (CMS) announced Medicare payments for services provided by primary care providers for patients participating in a Collaborative Care program or receiving other behavioral health integration services.
-This handout summarizes the four AMA CPT® codes that can be used to bill for these services.
+The Centers for Medicare & Medicaid Services (CMS) annually updates Medicare guidelines and payments for services provided by medical treating providers for patients participating in a Collaborative Care program or receiving other behavioral health integration services.
+This handout summarizes the Medicare codes and guidelines.

 The payment structure may be used to treat patients with any behavioral health condition that is being treated by the billing practitioner, including substance use disorders.